-- c.
+- b.
+Be in public practice as a partner, manager, or person with equivalent responsibilities in the accounting or auditing practice or carrying out a quality control function in the CPA's firm.
+(Ref: par. .A3) - c.
 Have current practice experience by performing or supervising accounting or auditing engagements in the CPA's firm or carrying out a quality control function in the firm, with reports dated within the last 18 months.
 (Ref: par. .A4) - d.
 Have spent the last five years in the practice of public accounting in the accounting or auditing function. - e.
 Be employed by or be the owner of a firm that has received a report with a peer review rating of pass or pass with scope limitations for its most recent peer review.
 (The report should have been accepted timely.)
 (Ref: par. .A5-.A6) - f.
-Possess current knowledge of professional standards and experience related to the kind of practice and the industries of the engagements to be reviewed.
+Possess appropriate experience and current knowledge of professional standards related to the kind of practice and the industries of the engagements to be reviewed.
 (Ref: par. .A7) - g.
 Obtain at least 48 hours of AICPA-required continuing professional education (CPE) every 3 years in subjects relating to accounting, auditing, and quality control with a minimum of 8 hours in any 1 year. - h.
 Be free of restrictions from regulatory or governmental bodies on the CPA's ability to practice public accounting.
 (Ref: par. .A8) - i.
 Provide qualifications and experience via a reviewer resume. - .06 Reviewers should not commence, continue to perform, or participate in a peer review if they do not possess all necessary qualifications, and should refrain from these activities until it has been determined they are qualified according to paragraph .05.
 (Ref: par. .A9-.A10 and .A24 of section 430) - .07 Reviewers should notify their administering entity (AE) or AICPA staff when they do not meet the qualifications in paragraph .05.
 If an AE or AICPA staff contact the reviewer to validate the reviewer's qualifications, the reviewer should respond to the communication within the specified time.
 (Ref: par. .A11) - .08 In order to be qualified as captain for a peer review of a firm whose review is required to be administered by the National Peer Review Committee (PRC), a captain should currently be employed by or be an owner of a firm whose most recent review was administered by the National PRC.
 (Ref: par. .A12-.A13)